Dragovorn/dota-api/README.md

 ==========
-The Dota 2 API is a project I've been working on for a little while the main aim of the project is to make a java port of the API for Dota 2 that is as developer friendly as possible, and with developer friendliness comes extendability.
-The API is as modifiable as I could make it, if you have some changes/modifications that you want to make to the API feel free to fork it and make a pull request!
+The Dota 2 API is a project I've been working on for a little while the main aim of the project is to make a java port of the API for Dota 2 that is as developer friendly as possible.
+Please note most of the enums are generated and that's why they have odd names, I'll get around to adding the enum generation code once I make non-spaghetti.
+Current plans for the new version of the enum generation look to be generating patch files at build and patching the enum classes with their respective enums, so that every build on Jenkins will ensure that the enums are kept up to date and maintained.

 Usage
 -----